getzola/zola/docs/content/documentation/content/shortcodes.md

 Broadly speaking, Zola's shortcodes cover two distinct use cases:

-* Inject more complex HTML: Markdown is good for writing, but it isn't great when you need add inline HTML or styling.
+* Inject more complex HTML: Markdown is good for writing, but it isn't great when you need to add inline HTML or styling.
 * Ease repetitive data based tasks: when you have [external data](@/documentation/templates/overview.md#load-data) that you want to display in your page's body.